woman on couch on laptop

 Determine How Much You Can Borrow

 The amount you can borrow with a cash-out refinance depends on how much equity you have in your home.
-Equity is how much your home is worth compared to how much you owe.
+Equity is how much your home is worth minus how much you owe on it.
 Typically, you can borrow up to 80% of your home’s market value.

 Here’s an example of how cash-out refinancing works: Let’s say your home is worth $500,000 and you owe $300,000 on your current mortgage.
 That means your home equity is $200,000.
-With a cash-out refinance loan, a lender might let you borrow up to 80% of your equity (as long as you qualify for that amount), which is $400,000.
+With a cash-out refinance loan, a lender might let you borrow up to 80% of the value of your home (as long as you qualify for that amount), which is $400,000.

-You’ll need to use that $400,000 to pay off the $300,000 you owe on your mortgage and also closing costs.
-That leaves you with about $100,000 in a cash out refinance for debt consolidation.
+You’ll need to use that $400,000 to pay off the $300,000 you owe on your original mortgage and also closing costs.
+That leaves you with something a bit less than $100,000 in a cash-out refinance for debt consolidation.

 First-time homebuyers can